ClayDowling/tddWorkshop/08-VendingMachine/csharp-dotnetcore/README.md

 accept only U.S. or only Canadian coins of 5 cents or higher.
 You may choose to accept dollar coins or not.

+Your machine should always reject euro coins or the Canadian twonie, which feel superficially like a U.S. quarter.

 *NOTE:* Coin acceptors do not know about quarters, nickels, dimes, or game tokens.
 They distinguish coins by a combination of diameter and weight.
 Your code should reflect that for determining what kind of coin has been inserted.